 King Digital Entertainment (KING) Case Study Part 2 – Digging Into Financials

-This post is a continuation of King Digital Entertainment (KING) ongoing case study.
+This test post is a continuation of King Digital Entertainment (KING) ongoing case study.
 In Part 1 I found that KING passed what I require for a preliminary analysis to consider a company for potential investment.

 Today we will begin the real meat of the analysis and dig into the companies financials to see if it’s still worth looking at.

 The financials I use at this point are the most recent quarterly report.
 Most recent annual report, if different from the most recent quarter report.
 And the most recent proxy if available.

 In this case I’ll also be using its most recent annual and quarterly investor presentations as well.

 If you’re following along the first thing you’re likely to notice is that KING doesn’t have a 10K and instead only has a 20-F annual report.
 The 20-F report is what foreign companies file as their annual report instead of the 10K.

 The 20-F contains all proxy related info as well so this is why KING doesn’t report a separate proxy form.